narodnik/hiddencrypt/README.md

+# HiddenCrypt

-HiddenCrypt - Deniable Encryption to stop UK police
+*Deniable Encryption to stop UK police*

-Stop the Organized Criminal Class.
+## Stop the Organized Criminal Class.
-Down with Law Enforcement.
+## Down with Law Enforcement.
-Write Code, smash the State.
+## Write Code, smash the State.

 The 'war on terror' has been a great excuse for statist micro-authoritarian forces in society.
 The UK, in particular has led this charge towards tyranny.